purcell/emacs.d/README.md

 * Common Lisp (with Slime)

-In particular, there's a nice config for *tab autocompletion*, and flycheck is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.
+In particular, there's a nice config for *tab autocompletion*, and `flycheck` is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.

-## Requirements
+## Supported Emacs versions

-* Emacs 23.3 or greater (note that Emacs 24 is required for some functionality, including `magit` and `flycheck`, and will likely become the minimum required version some time soon.)
+The config should run on Emacs 23.3 or greater and is designed to degrade smoothly - see the Travis build - but note that Emacs 24 and above is required for an increasing number of key packages, including `magit` and `flycheck`, so to get full you should use the latest Emacs version available to you.

+## Other requirements

-* To make the most of the programming language-specific support in this config, further programs will likely be required, particularly those that [flycheck](https://github.com/flycheck/flycheck) uses to provide on-the-fly syntax checking.
+To make the most of the programming language-specific support in this config, further programs will likely be required, particularly those that [flycheck](https://github.com/flycheck/flycheck) uses to provide on-the-fly syntax checking.

 ## Installation